ConjureLabs/aug/README.md

 ## .augignore

 You can add an `.augignore` file to either project, in any directory.
-This ignore file follows the same logic as a `.gitignore` file.
-You can specify files and folders that you do not want carried over in the merge process.
+It follows the same logic as a `.gitignore`.
+You can specify files and folders that you want skipped during the merge process.

 ```